al6x/mongodb/readme.md

-# Ruby ODM for MongoDB
+# Enchancements for MongoDB Driver and ODM

+Mongo Model designed after the excellent "Domain-Driven Design" book by Eric Evans.

 Not finished, in development, first release will be about 11/8/25.